The East Mesa Juvenile Hall is located north of Brown Field, in East Otay Mesa at:

 Minors residing in the community of San Diego County, who exhibit behavior that warrants their placement in the Juvenile Justice System, are eligible for services at the East Mesa Juvenile Detention Facility.
-They are provided the assessment for detention or placement in other treatment facilities necessary to address their individual cases.
+These minors are provided the assessment for detention or placement in other treatment facilities necessary to address their individual cases.

-Once admitted into the facility after arrested by the San Diego Police Department, minors go through a rigid screening process that consists of two major factors.
-Primary is a physical inspection for any illegal items such as drugs, contraband and/or weapons.
+Once admitted into the facility after being arrested by the San Diego Police Department, minors go through a rigid screening process that consists of two major factors.
+Primary is a physical inspection for any illegal items such as drugs, contraband, and/or weapons.
 These items are confiscated and may be used as evidence against them.
 Secondary is the medical examination for detection of any health issues that need to be addressed immediately.

 Each minor at the East Mesa Juvenile Hall is provided with his or her own supply of personal care items to maintain proper hygiene while in detention.
 They are replenished on a regular basis or whenever necessary.
 That being said, sharing of these items with other children as well as recycling for use are highly discouraged as part of the hygiene practice in the facility.
-All minors receive their own individual supply of clothing, footwear, beddings, and toiletries.
+All minors receive their own individual supply of clothing, footwear, bedding, and toiletries.

 When do minors get released?

 Typically minors will be detained for up to 30 days awaiting their adjudication.
 If the District Attorney does not have a strong enough case to file a petition against a minor, he or she will be released with certain restrictions mandated by the San Diego County Probation Department.

 The San Diego Juvenile Court will determine permanent placement of a minor to a detention facility if necessary.
 Other forms of rehabilitation, if detention is not recommended, will also be decided by the court depending on what is most conducive to the minor's treatment.
-Minors who are sentenced permanent detention for a specific period of time will be committed in other facilities operated by the County Probation Department.
+Minors who are sentenced to permanent detention for a specific period of time will be committed in other facilities operated by the County Probation Department.